-For many scientific journals, peer review is performed as a single-masked, or single-blind, system in which the names of the reviewers are unknown to the authors, but the names of the authors are known to reviewers and
+For many scientific journals, peer review is performed as a single-masked, or single-blind, system in which the names of the reviewers are unknown to the authors, but the names of the authors are known to reviewers and editors.
+Other journals use a double-masked, or double- anonymous, system, in which the reviewers do not know the identity of the authors or their affiliation.

-There is an ongoing discussion about whether the popular model of partially-masked peer review is optimal, and some journals and editors propose a fully open system in which all participants know the others' identities.
+There is an ongoing discussion about whether the popular model of partially-masked peer review is optimal, and some journals and editors8 propose a fully open system in which all participants know the others' identities.
 There are arguments for and against each model, but most journal editors consider anonymity of the reviewer a norm that they are not willing to change.